English Tenses: Types, Rules and Examples

-English tenses form a fundamental part of English grammar and plays a main role in conveying meaning accurately.
+English tenses form a fundamental part of English grammar and play a main role in conveying meaning accurately.
 They help you understand the time of an action, whether it has happened in the past, is happening in the present, or will happen in the future, and also show how an action relates to other events in a sentence.
 In this guide, we will learn about tenses, their types, and usage with examples.

 Table of Contents